 After Big Love ended in 2011, Paxton moved on to other projects.
-He played Randall McCoy, co-starring with Kevin Costner as "Devil" Anse Hatfield, in the 2012 History Channel miniseries Hatfields & McCoys, about the legendary feuding families.
+He played Randall McCoy, across from Kevin Costner's "Devil" Anse Hatfield, in the 2012 History Channel miniseries Hatfields & McCoys, about the legendary feuding families.
 He was nominated for an Emmy for the role.

-In 2014, he appeared as the villain John Garrett in ABC’s Marvel’s Agents of S.H.I.E.L.D., and returned to TV in 2017, starring as a rogue cop in CBS’s Training Day, a police drama adapted from the 2001 film.
+In 2014, Paxton appeared as the villain John Garrett in ABC’s Marvel’s Agents of S.H.I.E.L.D.
+He returned to TV in 2017, starring as a rogue cop in CBS’s Training Day, a police drama adapted from the 2001 film.

 Paxton was married to Kelly Rowan from 1979 to 1980.
 He married Louise Newbury in 1987, and they had two children together — James and Lydia.

 In addition to his acting career, Paxton formed a new wave band called Martini Ranch in 1982.
-He also voiced and his likeness was used for the character of Kahn, the head of research at the Atlas Corporation, in the video game Call of Duty: Advanced Warfare - Exo Zombies, which was released in 2014.
+He also provided the voice (and his likeness) for the character of Kahn, head of research at the Atlas Corporation, for the 2014 video game Call of Duty: Advanced Warfare - Exo Zombies.

 His friends, co-stars and fans expressed their condolences on social media.